Copyright © 2014 jsd

 As another way of describing the same process, we speak of introducing a layer of abstraction.
 In figure 1, the idea of a uniform medium is an abstraction.
 This stands in contrast to the rope and the chain, which are not abstract at all.

-The moderate reductionist viewpoint is sometimes useful but sometimes not.
+The moderately reductionist viewpoint is sometimes useful but sometimes not.
 No matter what viewpoint you take, the wave has properties that transcend its embodiment in a particular medium.
 Over on one side of the room the wave is a bunch of rope-particles moving up and down.
 Then it propagates over to the other side of the room and becomes a bunch of chain-particles moving up and down.
 However, we still recognize it as the same wave.
-The wave is the same, even though the medium has changed completely.
+The wave is the same, even though the medium has changed.
+Most (but not all) properties of the medium are completely different.

 Furthermore, the wave propagates from left to right, even though the medium does not move from left to right.
 The medium ends up exactly where it started.
 We can talk about the velocity of the wave, even though no part of the medium is moving with that velocity except possibly by accident.
 The wave is an abstraction.
 The wave has properties of its own, separate from the properties of the medium.